microsoft/terminal/doc/specs/NorthStar/Tasks.md

 --|-----------|--
-A | 🐣 Crawl  | Users can bring up a menu of command line tasks and quickly execute them B | 🐣 Crawl  | Fragment apps can provide tasks to a users settings C | 🚶 Walk   | Tasks can have promptable sections of input D | 🚶 Walk   | The user can save commands straight to their settings with a `wt` command E | 🚶 Walk   | Users can have different tasks enabled for different profiles(/shells?)
+A | 🐣 Crawl  | Users can bring up a menu of command line tasks and quickly execute them B | 🐣 Crawl  | Fragment apps can provide tasks to a users settings D | 🚶 Walk   | The user can save commands straight to their settings with a `wt` command E | 🚶 Walk   | Users can have different tasks enabled for different profiles(/shells?)
 F | 🏃‍♂️ Run    | The terminal can automatically look for command fragments in the tree of the CWD H | 🏃‍♂️ Run    | Tasks are filterable by tool (`git`, `docker`, etc.)
 I | 🏃‍♂️ Run    | ?
 Tasks can both be atomic  _tasks_ and longer scripts.
 Tasks can be sent straightaway to the Terminal, while the longer scripts are more for reference (ex: [winget script]).
-J | 🏃‍♂️ Run    | Tasks can be filtered by text the user has already typed K | 🚀 Sprint | Community tasks are hosted in a public GH repo L | 🚀 Sprint | A simple UX (either web or in Terminal) is exposed for interacting with public GH repo of tasks
+J | 🏃‍♂️ Run    | Tasks can be filtered by text the user has already typed K | 🚀 Sprint | Tasks can have promptable sections of input L | 🚀 Sprint | Community tasks are hosted in a public GH repo M | 🚀 Sprint | A simple UX (either web or in Terminal) is exposed for interacting with public GH repo of tasks

 ### Elevator Pitch